blues/sparrow-reference-web-app/README.md

-This will open up a new browser window at http://localhost:5555 where you can see your Prisma DB, its tables, and any data that currently resides therein— whether it came from a bulk data import or was routed in by Notehub.
+This will open up a new browser window at http://localhost:5555 where you can see your Prisma DB, its tables, and any data that currently resides therein— which was routed in by Notehub.

 And just like any other database GUI, you can click into models to view data, manipulate data, filter, query, etc.